mathiasbynens/jsesc/README.md

 #### `wrap`

 The `wrap` option takes a boolean value (`true` or `false`), and defaults to `false` (disabled).
-When enabled, the output will be a valid JavaScript string literal wrapped in quotes.
+When enabled, the output is a valid JavaScript string literal wrapped in quotes.
 The type of quotes can be specified through the `quotes` setting.

 ```js
 jsesc('Lorem ipsum "dolor" sit \'amet\' etc.', {